 Divorce, Separation, and Taxes

 A life event such as separation or divorce has many tax implications.
 Let efile.com help you sort out the tax part.
-Once you answer a few simple tax questions, our tax software will help you prepare and efile your tax return using the correct tax forms for your situation.
+Once you answer a few simple tax questions, we will help you prepare and efile your tax return using the correct tax forms for your situation.

 Review the sections below for important information on how these events may affect your tax return: